I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi-monitordescriptorset-acquirefirstdescriptorinfo.md

 <p> </p>

 ## -remarks
 <p>When you have finished using the D3DKMDT_MONITOR_DESCRIPTOR structure, you must release the structure by calling <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi-monitordescriptorset-releasedescriptorinfo.md">pfnReleaseDescriptorInfo</a>.</p>

 <p>You can obtain all the descriptors in a monitor descriptor set by calling <b>pfnAcquireFirstDescriptorInfo</b> and then making a sequence of calls to <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi-monitordescriptorset-acquirenextdescriptorinfo.md">pfnAcquireNextDescriptorInfo</a>.</p>

-<p>When you have finished using the D3DKMDT_MONITOR_DESCRIPTOR structure, you must release the structure by calling <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi-monitordescriptorset-releasedescriptorinfo.md">pfnReleaseDescriptorInfo</a>.</p>

-<p>You can obtain all the descriptors in a monitor descriptor set by calling <b>pfnAcquireFirstDescriptorInfo</b> and then making a sequence of calls to <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi-monitordescriptorset-acquirenextdescriptorinfo.md">pfnAcquireNextDescriptorInfo</a>.</p>